 Direct questions on proposal preparation, competition/review process, or resources to support proposal development to Jason Hale, Director of Research Development: firstname.lastname@example.org.

 This is the second funding solicitation under this program.
 Due to their merit and modest budgets, we were able to award Achieving Equity Grants to all four applications submitted to the inaugural 2020 solicitation.
-These projects will get started as COVID-19-mitigating restrictions on human-subjects research are relaxed or accommodated.
+These projects, as briefly summarized here, will get started as COVID-19-mitigating restrictions on human-subjects research are relaxed or accommodated.

 Objectives should be specific where possible.
 One common technique for achieving specificity is the use of “SMART” objectives—those that are Specific, Measurable, Attainable, Relevant, and Time-bound.

 NSF Biographical Sketch Format: Instructions at https://www.nsf.gov/pubs/policydocs/pappg20_1/pappg_2.jsp#IIC2f.

 NIH Biographical Sketch Format: https://grants.nih.gov/grants/forms/biosketch-blankformat.docx

 Collaborators and Affiliations (COA) Format: Instructions available at https://www.nsf.gov/pubs/policydocs/pappg20_1/pappg_2.jsp#IIC1e.
 COA Template and FAQ available at https://nsf.gov/bfa/dias/policy/coa.jsp.